mwpowellhtx/ServiceProcess.Extensions/README.md

 #### Application Plumbing

-* Similarly, if your application has any kind of complexity associated with it at all, I usually, not always but usually, support the notion of using a good [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.
+* Similarly, if your application has any kind of complexity associated with it, I usually, not always but usually, support the notion of using a good [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.